Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Results

 \section{Results}

 The performance measures across all 162 simulation scenarios are illustrated in Figures \ref{fig2} to \ref{fig6} using nested loop plots,\cite{rucker2014presenting} which arrange all scenarios into a lexicographical order, looping through nested factors.
 In the nested sequence of loops, we consider first the parameters with the largest perceived influence on the performance metric.
 Notice that this order is considered on a case-by-case basis for each performance measure.
 Given the large number of simulation scenarios, depiction of Monte Carlo standard errors, quantifying the simulation uncertainty, is difficult.
-The Monte Carlo standard errors of each performance metric are reported in Appendix D of the Supplementary Material.
-Additional performance measures, such as standardized bias (bias as a percentage of the empirical standard error), are considered in Appendix E of the Supplementary Material.
-In MAIC, 1 of 162,000 weighted regressions had a separation issue (Scenario 115, with $N=150$).
+The Monte Carlo standard errors of each performance metric are reported in \hyperref[SC]{Supplementary Appendix C}.
+In MAIC, 1 of 162,000 weighted regressions had a separation issue, i.e., there is a total lack of covariate overlap (Scenario 115, with $N=150$).
 Results for this replicate were discarded.
 The outcome regressions converged for all replicates in STC and the Bucher method.